ahmedabdelhamid399/Delight-Dish/README.md

   <li>Add meals to the Calendar and get notified about them at a customized date</li>
 </ul>

-## Check The Video For The Delight-Dish App On LinkedIn [Delight-Dish](https://www.linkedin.com/feed/update/urn:li:activity:7072010629317898240/)

 ## Used Technologies

 * Java